Economic Survey 2025-26 Projects 7.2% GDP Growth for India

 The Economic Survey 2025-26 highlights India's resilient growth trajectory, projecting a GDP growth rate of 7.2% for the upcoming fiscal year.

-- Inflation expected to remain within the 4% (+/- 2%) band.
+- Inflation is expected to stay within the RBI's target range.

 How This Topic is Tested in Competitive Exams